 We ride the High Trestle Trail south toward Des Moines and say farewell to our escort as he is riding west.
 The trail is nice and smooth with very few other riders.
 There is lots of ballast along the side of the path.
-Here we start getting some headwinds.
+Here we start getting some headwinds again.
 We stop at a rest area with a decorative railing made of old railroad rails.

 After about 13 miles the trail ends in Ankeny, a suburb of Des Moines.
 Here we search for a DQ to have lunch as it is starting to get quite hot.
-Jim has an 850 calorie Blizzard and I have the smaller 600 calorie version.
+Jim has an 850-calorie Blizzard and I have the smaller 600-calorie version.

 After lunch we decide to ride to Saylorville Lake to see the reservoir.
 We zig and zag around on roads like Ordinance and Magazine, and end up in a new suburb with a waterpark.
 We backtrack a bit to Slate Ave. and head south to Oralabor.
 Here we head west with a nice tailwind.
-This is a busy fast road that keeps getting more narrow until it is becomes a single lane with no shoulder.
+This is a busy fast road that keeps getting narrower until it is becomes a single lane with no shoulder.
 We opt for a nice bike path even if it means giving up on seeing Saylorville.
 This is a nice bike path (Neil Smith Trail) and we head south at first.
 The trail then winds roughly west through some bottom lands and before too long we see a sign directing us toward Saylorville Lake.
 It's only 1.75 miles north, though this turns out to be quite a climb.
 This area is the only time on this tour where we drop into out granny gears.